jasperyzh/jy.com/src/content/docs/memory-bank/00-ai-instructions.md

 ### Development Guidelines
 - Follow component-based architecture
 - Reuse existing components when possible
+- Use `.astro` components by default; `.vue` components ONLY for interactive features
 - Maintain responsive design principles
 - Consider performance implications of additions